PE support: WAN optimization configuration

 - Select the application group from the drop-down list.

 - Click Save.

-You can delete an existing application using trashcan icon under Action column.
+You can delete an existing application using the trashcan icon under the Action column.

 WAN Opt App Groups